jmahlman/drink20.com/about.md

 We will post news and announcements on this website.
 We're also going to link the blog feeds to our other platforms including our [Facebook page](http://facebook.com/drink20Philly).
 Facebook is most likely where our events will be posted as most breweries still use it for events.
 We also have an [X account](https://x.com/drink20philly) and we're working on an Instagram and a Bluesky account.

-If you would like more information about events or if you'd like to run a game, please see our [contact page][contact-page].
+If you would like more information about events or if you'd like to run a game, please see our [contact page](/contact)

 Hope to see you at a game!

-[contact-page]:/contact